prannav6091/100-Days-RTL-Challenge/day5/README.md

-Day 5
+# Day 5 - 8-bit Odd Counter
-Design and verify an 8-bit odd counter

-Interface Definition
-Counter should reset to a value of 8'h1
+- Resets to 8'h01
-Counter should increment by 2 on every cycle
+- Increments by 2 every clock
-The module should have the following interface: input     wire        clk, input     wire        reset,

-output    logic[7:0]  cnt_o
+- Written in SystemVerilog
+- Includes testbench for verification